memgraph/docs/docs/database-functionalities/triggers.md

 Memgraph supports running openCypher statements after a certain event happens during transaction execution, i.e. triggers.

-As user, you can create triggers, delete them, and print them out.
+You can create triggers, delete them, and print them out.
 All the triggers are persisted on the disk, so no information is lost between the runs.

 ## Creating a trigger